 We recognise that we can only develop land once and that what we build now will shape the resident community for hundreds of years.
 Working with the existing community to shape the new is essential if The Ashfield Partnership is to create successful and sustainable developments.

-The Ashfield Estate embarked on its community engagement journey in 2006.
+Local people know what is needed and what will work best so we wanted to reach out across the community.
+The Ashfield Estate embarked on its community engagement journey back in 2006, before any construction began.
 These early workshops prepared the ground for the major Enquiry by Design event held in the autumn of 2008 by The Prince’s Foundation for Building Community.

 Each building at Luzborough, Hoe Lane, and Whitenap has been, or will be, designed not so much to stand out but to contribute to making the place.
 Phases and streets may reveal a particular character but they will conform to the overall Masterplan which aims to secure the traditional Hampshire, specifically the Test Valley, vernacular.

 Hoe Lane as a proposal emerged through our Enquiry by Design event held in 2008 and was revisited following its allocation as a site in the Revised Local Plan.
 The Ashfield Partnership then held an open event at North Baddesley in 2015 and an outline planning application was submitted in October of the following year.

 The Partnership has since attended a number of meetings with North Baddesley Parish Council, specifically to consider how the scheme might help to achieve improvements to Mountbatten Park and therefore become even more valuable to the existing communities.